HiteshKumar2805/Signal-Processing-Visualizer/README.md

 -streamlit run app.py
 ````

-##Technologies Used
+## Technologies Used
-###Python
+### Python
--Streamlit - for frontend and interaction
+- Streamlit - for frontend and interaction
--NumPy, SciPy - for signal processing
+- NumPy, SciPy - for signal processing
--Matplotlib - for plotting
+- Matplotlib - for plotting
--Soundfile/Scipy.io - for audio file handling
+- Soundfile/Scipy.io - for audio file handling

-Author
+## Author
 Hitesh Kumar S
 B.E.
 ECE | Panimalar Engineering College

-##License
+## License
 This project is open-source and available under the MIT License.